EliasDeHondt/Databases1/README.md

-# Databanken1
+# Databases1
-Projects [Databanken 1] First year exercises of training applied computer science at the KdG.
+Projects [Databases1] First year exercises of training applied computer science at the KdG.